HabitatFramework/UserGuide/menus/menus.rst

 |selectonmap| Select Current INCID on Map
 -----------------------------------------

-Selects all MasterMap polygons associated with the INCID on the current database record in the GIS layer.
+Selects all MasterMap features associated with the INCID on the current database record in the GIS layer.

 .. |clearfilter| image:: ../images/icons/ClearFilter.png
 	:height: 16px